EricMeneses/bikesharing/README.md

 ![alt text](Screenshots/CheckoutTimesbyGender.png)

-In our findings, we have found that men are 2-3 times more likely to utilize the bike sharing service.
+In our findings, we have found that males are 2-3 times more likely to utilize the bike sharing service.

 ### Trips by Weekday for Each Hour